Limit distribution of the sample volume fraction of Boolean set: Introduction

 and the Boolean set ${\mathcal X}$ corresponds to the excursion set of level $u\in [0,1)$.
 There is a growing interest in the study of the mean geometry of excursion sets of random fields in view of their links with extremal properties \cite{AdlerReview00, AdlerTaylorBook}.
 Lots of work concern Gaussian stationary RF but there are also results concerning shot noise random fields \cite{bier2020} or more generally, infinitely divisible random fields.
 Especially, CLT for the excursion set volumes have been investigated in \cite{Spodarev12}.
-Moreover a new notion of SRD, based on excursion sets, has been introduced in \cite{kulik2021long}, which is the only invariant with respect to monotone transformations of the marginal.
+Moreover a new notion of SRD, based on excursion sets, has been introduced in \cite{kulik2021long}, which is the only notion of SRD invariant with respect to monotone transformations of the marginal.
 More precisely a measurable stationary field $Y$ is said SRD if

 for all probability measures $\mu$ on $\R$.
 A sufficient condition for infinitely divisible fields to satisfy \eqref{newSRD} is also given in \cite{makogin2025short}.
-That motivates the more general study of the boolean fields given by that we consider also in Theorems \ref{thm1} and \ref{thm2}.
+That motivates the more general study of the boolean fields given by